krizkontrolz/Home-Assistant-nextion_handler/README.md

 ---

-`SEND_ACTIONS` is the code attached to a `Touch Press Event` for a hidden hotspot on each Nextion page (to serve as a 'subroutine').
+> `SEND_ACTIONS` is a subroutine (the code attached to a `Touch Press Event` for a hidden hotspot on each Nextion page) that sends ACTION command_strings to Home Assistant and intiates rapid updates to return the resulting (delayed) sequence of changes in states of HA entities linked to the page.

 Each Nextion Event should first add the sequence of ACTION NHCmds to the `HA_ACT.txt` string on that page, followed by `click SEND_ACTIONS,1` (which then sends the Action commands to the nextion_handler on Home Assistant to be excecuted).
-(See the example Nextion Event above for how this done in the Nextion Editor.)
+(See the example Nextion Event above for how NhCmd ACTIONs are programmed the Nextion Editor.)

 ```
-//~~~~~~boilerplate~~~~
+//~~~~~~boilerplate~~~~ v0.501
-// SEND ACTION NHCmds (CSV sequencence set in HA_Act string by calling Event)
+// SEND ACTION HaCmds (CSV sequencence set in HA_Act string by calling Event)
 //~~~~~~~~~~~~~~~~~~~~~
-// This subroutine is called by each Event programmed for Nextion UI elements.
+// This subroutine is called by each Nextion UI Event programmed to interact with Home Assistant.
 // The HA_Act string_commands are sent to the HA nextion_handler, which performs the
-// actions and then conducts fast/repeated data updates (coded in list of HA_Set strings).
+// actions and then conducts fast/repeated data updates.
-// The default number and speed of fast repeat updates follow global settings (see below).
+// The default number and speed of fast repeat updates follow global settings (set in the [Program.s] tab).
 // (Events can override these defaults by setting override_frpts=1 before calling SEND_ACTIONS.)
 //
 //Send HA_Act command_string (to HA via ESPhome Custom Nextion Text)